LoginRadius/docs/content/references/sdk/java/index.md

 | -- |--- |-- --- profile.html
 ```

-add this snippet in pom.xml
+Add this snippet in pom.xml

 ```
 <dependency>